boson-php/docs/07.components/uri.md

 ## URI Class

-The URI object is a DTO containing information about the Scheme, Authority, Path, Query parameters and Fragment.
+The URI object is a DTO-like (value object) containing information about the Scheme, Authority, Path, Query parameters and Fragment.

 ```mermaid
 flowchart LR